 Usage Examples

-The simplest setup posts a single CDK diff comment to Pull Requests:
+The simplest setup that covers most use cases.
+Posts a single CDK diff comment to each Pull Request.

 name: CDK Diff on Pull Request